Architecture

 - Updates from the

-are applied to the simulation model periodically, in line with the event generation frequency: once per second by default. - The
+Event loopare applied to the simulation model periodically, in line with the event generation frequency: once per second by default. - The

-maintains its own cached copy of the simulation state, which is updated with changes from the Event isolate, UI interaction, and the REST API.
-Changes received through the REST API are cached in theHTTP Server isolate
+HTTP Server isolatemaintains its own cached copy of the simulation state, which is updated with changes from the Event isolate, UI interaction, and the REST API.
+Changes received through the REST API are cached in theHTTP Server isolateand proxied back to the simulation model directly. - The UI in the

 An overview of the overall interactivity patterns for the different target platforms is provided below.